 At Plat 99, you’ll notice that the foot rest is actually a piece of railroad that was discovered before construction when the site was excavated.
-It’s a clever repurposing of an unexpected find.
+What a clever repurposing of an unexpected find!

 Just outside Plat 99, at the check-in desk, you’ll see ‘Zebra Fruit Wavepack’ by Ara Peterson.
 While this piece looks like folded fabric, it was actually painstakingly composed from little pieces of painted wood.
 It’s a remarkable piece of art.

 The artwork at the Alexander was curated by the Indianapolis Museum of Art – that’s how serious they are about this stuff.